American Liberty Financial Network

 I have urged him to be careful, the internet is the Wild West, and it is possible a posting could come back to be a factor in some future job applications.
 Don’t get me wrong, Andrew is a terrific student and a wonderful addition to the school (officer in the fraternity next year).

 It occurred to me that we are no different; with the advent of social media folding into our daily lives, we are all transparent.
 If you write a blog, post a political opinion, pose in a photo, it is for all to see and see forever.

-The age of secrecy is over; the age of transparency is now here.
+The age of secrecy is over; the age of transparency is here.
 The astonishing growth of social media is extraordinary; it is now in virtually all aspects of our lives.
-It is not just social media; it is the loss of privacy, yesterday a drone flew past the back of my house along the creek, and it had a camera on it.
-I am sure it was a realtor looking for property, but who really knows anymore.
+It is not just social media; it is the loss of privacy yesterday; a drone flew past the back of my house along the creek, and it had a camera on it.
+I am sure it was a realtor looking for property, but who knows anymore.
 Now we hear that the camera on our computers can watch us, and Google tracks and downloads where we are and where we have been via our smartphone.

 For me, I think it is a great time to be in the annuity business.
 It is really a sort of sunlight shining on all of us; there are fewer and fewer shadows in which to hide.
 Just think of it; we have nothing to hide except the truth—no worries about clients losing money or fear of exposure of not disclosing risks.